Why do I need to provide Bank of America with a copy of the death certificate?

 You can schedule an appointmentschedule an appointmentschedule an appointment at a financial center near you and bring the death certificate in person.

 You may also scan a copy of the death certificate, save it to PDF format and email it to email@example.com@firstname.lastname@example.org along with a contact number where you can be called and the best time of day to reach you.
-One of our Estate Servicing representatives will be in touch with you within 48 hours.
+One of our Estate Servicing representatives will be in touch with you.
 (In addition to PDF files, we also accept documents in the following formats: BMP, DOC, DOCX, JPEG, JPG, PNG, and TIFF; please note that we do not accept GIF or HEIF files).

 Please remember: Don't include account numbers or Social Security numbers for security reasons.
 Neither Bank of America Corporation nor any of its affiliates will ever ask you for your Social Security number, account information, passwords or PINs.

 You may also fax the death certificate to 866-694-9046 or mail it to: